CNeiheisel/easybuild_local/README.md

 eb --parallel=8 --robot ./easyconfigs/<FILENAME>.eb
 ```

+The parallel command determines how many cores are being used and robot automatically downloads all of the dependencies in an EasyBuild config.
 Replace `<FILENAME>` with the name of the configuration file you want to build.

 For example, you can run the example eb file provided by typing the following: